A picture with symbols on the subject of accessibility. Next to it the lettering: BFSG in the museum?

 Here are 3 specific examples:

-Elevenlabs enables text to speech with professional voices.
+Elevenlabs enables text-to-speech with professional voices.

 Conclusion: Inclusion in the museum in 2025